 Carbohydrates and Fats: Do They Build Muscle?

-An easy way to figure out how much fat and carbohydrate you should eat is to start with your total calorie intake and subtract the number of calories your protein intake provides from that number.
+An easy way to figure out how much fat and carbohydrate you should eat is to start with your total calorie intake and subtract the number of calories your protein intake provides from that.
 Whatever number you come up with is how many calories you have left to spend on fat and carbohydrate.

 This is how you do it:

 - Subtract the protein calories from your daily calorie intake.
 It’s a simple equation.
-Each gram of protein provides 4 calories, rounded off.
+Each gram of protein provides four calories, rounded off.
 If you eat those 160 grams of protein, you get 640 calories.
 Let’s assume you found out that you need 2,500 calories per day to be in caloric balance.
-Add 200 calories to that number to make sure you have a slight energy surplus for optimal hypertrophic potential.
+Add 200 calories to that number to ensure you have a slight energy surplus for optimal hypertrophic potential.
 2,700 minus 640 is 2,060 calories.
 There you have it!
 The number of calories you have left to play with and spend on carbohydrates and fats.

-A great interval for your daily fat intake is 0.5 to 1.5 grams per kilogram of body weight.
+An excellent interval for your daily fat intake is 0.5 to 1.5 grams per kilogram of body weight.
 After that, you fill up with carbohydrate energy until you reach your intended daily calorie intake.
 This leaves a lot of room for flexibility.
 You can adjust your balance between fat and carbs in other ways, too, but these are great guidelines for anyone wanting to build muscle while eating a balanced diet.

 Fat and Carbohydrate Quality

-In summary, you definitely don’t have to exclude treats like ice cream and candy or fast food like pizza and burgers.
+In summary, you don’t have to exclude treats like ice cream and candy or fast food like pizza and burgers.
 The last two examples aren’t even as bad as people often think.
 They provide pretty much everything your muscles need to grow after an intense workout, although you probably shouldn’t plan your entire diet around them.

-Here is a list of excellent basic, staple foods and carbohydrate sources:
+Here is a list of excellent basic, staple foods, and carbohydrate sources:

 - Potatoes, both regular and sweet potatoes

-What About Vitamins, Minerals and Trace Elements?
+What About Vitamins, Minerals, and Trace Elements?